 Are you stuck trying to brainstorm new topics for your first (or next) podcast episodes?
-There are so many topics you could discuss, but it’s always smart to make sure your content has a proven audience before you start recording.
+There are so many topics you could discuss, so it’s always smart to see if your content has a proven audience before you start recording.

 Before you dive into research, I recommend starting with a judgment-free brainstorm.